interconnectedcloud/qdr-operator/README.md

 ### Deployment Plan

-The CRD *Deployment Plan* defines the attributes for a Qdr instance.
+The CRD *Deployment Plan* defines the attributes for an Interconnect instance.

 #### Role and Placement